-The excitement around this lad is certainly palpable.
+The excitement around Pablo Torre is certainly palpable.
 Considered the best prospect from the club’s academy since Sergio Canales, the expectations are high.
 Furthermore, with the Blaugrana trusting young talent more and more in the team, there is no doubt that Torre has found a great platform to continue his upward trajectory.

-Xavi has been very clear in trusting players without looking at their age and that trend bodes well for Torre who is already the best player in his division.
+Xavi has been very clear in trusting players without looking at their age and that trend bodes well for Torre who was already the best player in his division last season.
 Time at the top will only make him better.

 Playing career so far

 Pablo Torre was not always destined to join Barcelona.
 The teenager was born in Cantabria, and it made sense how his early career unfolded.
 Torre joined local side CD Marina Sport, where he quickly caught the eye of observers as one to watch for.
 It was not long before the biggest club around, Racing Santander, came calling in 2015.
 Torre joined the youth setup of the U13s and continued his rapid development.